 The wedding has been postponed.
 John sees this as just a ‘blip’ and that he’s sure Maggie and Vince can work through this.

-Great Aunt Vera starts to mutter “you are wasting your time John!”
+Great Aunt Vera starts to mutter “what a waste of time John!”

 My mother whispers to me “they think Maggie has run off with body builder from the gym!”